-- (1) Provide adequate information to all of their employees about hazardous chemicals in use in the workplace and to which employees may reasonably be expected to be exposed; - (2) Provide protective safety equipment determined by rule to be adequate; and - (3) Provide adequate training for employees mixing, loading, applying or otherwise handling hazardous chemicals.
-[1987 c.832 §3; 1999 c.232 §3]
+(1) Provide adequate information to all of their employees about hazardous chemicals in use in the workplace and to which employees may reasonably be expected to be exposed;

+(2) Provide protective safety equipment determined by rule to be adequate; and

+(3) Provide adequate training for employees mixing, loading, applying or otherwise handling hazardous chemicals.
+[1987 c.832 \$3; 1999 c.232 \$3]

 654.770 Basic information available to agricultural employers for employees; content; language.
-The Department of Consumer and Business Services shall develop and make available basic information for agriculture employers to use in informing and training employees.
+The Department of Consumer and Business Services shall develop and make available basic information for agriculture employers to use in informing and training employees pursuant to ORS 654.780.
 The information shall include, but need not be limited to, proper personal hygiene, protective safety equipment, general safety rules, proper work clothing, employee rights with respect to this chapter and common symptoms of hazardous chemical exposure.
-The basic information shall be developed in a variety of languages including but not limited to English, Spanish, Russian, Thai, Japanese, Chinese, Laotian, Vietnamese, Korean and Cambodian.
-[1987 c.832 §4; 2005 c.22 §460]
+The basic information shall be made available in English, Spanish and any other language determined necessary by the Director of the Department of Consumer and Business Services after consideration of any input received from stakeholders.
+[1987 c.832 §4; 2005 c.22 §460; 2011 c.352 §1]